DeepDriving/Anomoly-Detection-On-Google-Cloud-Platform/README.md

 ## Setup

+1. Create an instance on GCP
-The dataset used and its metadata can be found [here](https://github.com/siddharthoza/Anomoly-Detection-Machine-Learning/tree/master/datasetparquet).
+2. Push the entire data in a bucket on GCP before using the python notebook The dataset used and its metadata can be found [here](https://github.com/siddharthoza/Anomoly-Detection-Machine-Learning/tree/master/datasetparquet).
 The jupyter notebook can be downloaded [here](https://github.com/siddharthoza/Anomoly-Detection-Machine-Learning/blob/master/Imbalanced_Classification.ipynb) and can be used to reproduce the result.